top of page

 found employment in the finance department of a local domiciliary care company and was there for 13 years, qualifying as an accounting technician.

+She has been involved with various school committees and community groups on a voluntary basis over the years in a number of roles, including secretary, treasurer and chair.
 Laila became involved in HEALS’ work, including delivering food during Covid, and joining the community fridge volunteer team.
 Then in February 2023 she took over as Treasurer and became a Trustee.
 In her spare time, she enjoys cycling, walking, wild swimming and reading.

 Hands Up